Law

 Defining Cerebral Palsy and Its Causes

 Cerebral Palsy (CP) is a neurological disorder characterized by impaired muscle movement and coordination.
 The condition stems from damage to the brain as it develops, which can occur before birth, during delivery, or in the early years of a child’s life.
 The causes of CP are multifaceted and can include genetic anomalies, maternal infections, fetal stroke, lack of oxygen during birth, and severe jaundice, among others.
+The level of medical received can determine whether the birth injury was due to negligence or not.

 The impact of CP on an individual can vary greatly, with some experiencing mild symptoms and others facing more severe physical challenges.
 Despite the difficulties it may present, many individuals with CP lead rich and fulfilling lives.
 The following points outline key aspects of CP: